python-websockets/websockets/docs/design.rst

   :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task`;
-- a protocol error, including connection errors: depending on the exception, :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` :ref:`fails the connection <connection-failure>`_ with a suitable code and exits.
+- a protocol error, including connection errors: depending on the exception, :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` :ref:`fails the connection <connection-failure>` with a suitable code and exits.

 :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` is separate
 from :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` to make it easier to implement the timeout on the closing handshake.
-Cancelling :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` creates no risk of cancelling :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` and failing to close the TCP connection, thus leaking resources.
+Canceling :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` creates no risk of canceling :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` and failing to close the TCP connection, thus leaking resources.

 Terminating the TCP connection can take up to ``2 * timeout`` on the server